How brokers can optimally plot against traders: Maximizing trader abuse in quadratic time

-If a set of trades $\T'$ has two trades $T_1, T_2$ that are incompatible, then they cannot both be won and trivially $\T'$ is not compatible.
-The converse also holds.
+Obviously, if a set of trades $\T$ has two trades $T_1, T_2$ that are incompatible, then they cannot both be won and trivially $\T$ is incompatible.
+Luckily, the converse also holds.

-\begin{lemma} Let $\T'$ be a set of trades such that every pair of trades from $\T'$ is compatible.
-Then $\T'$ is compatible.
-Moreover, one can construct in time $O(|\T'|^2)$ a price movement $M$ such that $\profit{T}{M} > 0$ for all $T \in \T'$. \end{lemma}
+\begin{lemma} Let $\T$ be a set of trades in which every pair of trades is compatible.
+Then $\T$ is compatible.
+Moreover, one can construct in integer sorting time a price movement $M$ that wins every trade of $\T$. \end{lemma}